Alternating Differentiation for Optimization Layers: Introduction

 \section{Introduction}

 Recent years have seen a variety of applications in machine learning that consider optimization as a tool for inference learning \cite{belanger2016structured,belanger2017end,diamond2017unrolled,amos2017input,optnet:amos2017optnet,DPP:agrawal2019differentiable}.
-Embedding optimization problems as optimization layers in deep neural networks can capture useful inductive bias, such as domain specific knowledge and priors.
+Embedding optimization problems as optimization layers in deep neural networks can capture useful inductive bias, such as domain-specific knowledge and priors.
 Unlike conventional neural networks, which are defined by an explicit formulation in each layer, optimization layers are defined implicitly by solving optimization problems.
 They can be treated as implicit functions where inputs are mapped to optimal solutions.
 However, training optimization layers together with explicit layers is not easy since explicit closed-form solutions typically do not exist for the optimization layers.

 {Generally, computing the gradients of the optimization layers can be classified into two main categories: differentiating the optimality conditions implicitly and applying unrolling methods.
 The ideas of differentiating optimality conditions have been used in bilevel optimization \cite{kunisch2013bilevel,anu:gould2016differentiating} and sensitivity analysis \cite{bonnans2013perturbation}.
 Recently, OptNet \cite{optnet:amos2017optnet} and CvxpyLayer \cite{DPP:agrawal2019differentiable} have extended this method to optimization layers so as to enable end-to-end learning within the deep learning structure.
-However, these methods inevitably require expensive computation on the Jacobian matrix during the forward and backward pass, which are prone to instability and often intractable especially for large-scale optimization layers.
-Another direction to obtain the gradients of optimization layers is based on the unrolling methods, where an iterative first-order gradient method is applied.
+However, these methods inevitably require expensive computation on the Jacobian matrix.
+Thus they are prone to instability and are often intractable, especially for large-scale optimization layers.
+Another direction to obtain the gradients of optimization layers is based on the unrolling methods \cite{diamond2017unrolled,zhang2023ikol}, where an iterative first-order gradient method is applied.
 However, they are memory-intensive since all the intermediate results have to be recorded.
-Besides, unrolling methods are not quite suitable to the constrained optimization problems as the expensive projection operators are needed.}
+Besides, unrolling methods are not quite suitable to constrained optimization problems as expensive projection operators are needed.}